Magic of the Darkroom, Old-school B&W Film Photography

 The world of photography has gone through a dramatic metamorphosis over the past couple of decades.
 Making a photograph in a wet darkroom from a film negative is on its way to being considered an alternative process, akin to 19th century processes such as tintypes or cyanotypes.
 But we’re not there yet!

-This six-week course will cover the very basics of old-school B&W film photography.
+This five-week workshop will cover the very basics of old-school B&W film photography.
 We’ll start out going over the rudiments, including how to use a camera and its meter to get a well-exposed negative.
 Students will then learn how to process their film to get negatives and then how to use those negatives in the darkroom to make a photographic print.
 Join us and discover the magic that happens in the dark.
-Materials fee covers one roll of film, a gray card, and a package of 25 sheets of 8x10" photo paper to get started.
+Materials fee covers one roll of film, a gray card, and a package of 25 sheets of 8x10"" photo paper to get started.

 BRING TO FIRST CLASS: Working 35mm Film camera.
 If you have the user manual, bring that too.